Cq8jx/VJU-Project/University Regulations/English/BGDDT-TT-18-2021 Regulations on Admission and Training for Doctoral Degrees.md

 2. Do not re-evaluate the thesis without the recommendation of the first Thesis Evaluation Council; do not re-evaluate the thesis a third time.
-3. The training institution\'s regulations specify the time, process, and procedures for the second thesis evaluation.
+3. The training institution's regulations specify the time, process, and procedures for the second thesis evaluation.
 The second thesis evaluation council of the training institution must have at least 03 members who participated in the first council, including all members